osg-htc/all-hands/docs/2022/schedule-in-person.md

 # OSG All-Hands Meeting 2022 &ndash; Schedule (In-Person)

-In addition to the virtual parts of the [OSG](https://www.opensciencegrid.org) All-Hands Meeting 2022, there will be in-person or hybrid events (both in-person and virtual) each afternoon, Monday through Wednesday.
+In addition to the virtual parts of the [OSG](https://www.opensciencegrid.org) All-Hands Meeting 2022, there will be in-person or hybrid events (both in-person and virtual) each morning and afternoon, Monday through Wednesday.

-### Day-by-Day In-Person Schedule
+## In-Person Schedule

 All times shown in U.S. Central Time.
 Exact daily times may vary.

 **Monday, March 14**

+*   9:00–10:30 a.m.: Open time to interact with colleagues
-*   Speak with the Researchers - Q & A Hybrid (Both In-Person and Virtual)  3:30 - 5 pm
+*   3:30–5:00 p.m.: Speak with the Researchers - Q & A Hybrid (Both In-Person and Virtual)
-*   Site Admin Office Hours (Hybrid) 3:00- 4:30 pm
+*   3:30–5:00 p.m.: Site Admin Office Hours (Hybrid)

 **Tuesday, March 15**

+*   9:00–10:30 a.m.: Open time to interact with colleagues
-*   User Office Hours (Hybrid) 3:00 - 4:30 pm
+*   3:30–5:00 p.m.: User Office Hours (Hybrid)
-*   Site Admin Office Hours (Hybrid) 3:00 - 4:30 pm
+*   3:30–5:00 p.m.: Site Admin Office Hours (Hybrid)

 **Wednesday, March 16**

+*   9:00–10:30 a.m.: Open time to interact with colleagues
-*   White Board Technology Q & A lead by Brian Bockelman 3:00 - 4:00
+*   3:30–4:30 p.m.: White Board Technology Q&A led by Brian Bockelman